JoshuaBevers/React-Solo-Frontend/ui/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-# game idea: Player gathers stats based on events + self-input improvement plans.
+## game idea: Player gathers stats based on events + self-input improvement plans.

-### Todo

-## MVP
+# Todo for MVP

 tech wants - TS, JSX, Redux,

-# player
+## player

 - create a player - stats- hp, strength, int, wis, con, relaxed, idle.
+Complete :)
 - hook up player statefully -- redux or context
 -

 # features

+## top bar

+- profile
+- about
+- tasks
+- (possibly) monsters

-# events
+# events (would like to have)

+- on a timed basis/completion basis, allow for a special mission to appear and be able to complete.